Modular Learning Program

 — a dedicated (private) group

-web site for each group where all the recordings
+folders for where all the recordings of that group's

-of that group's live sessions, podcasts, e-mail discussions
+live sessions, the podcasts, webinars, e-mail discussions and

-and other resources are archived and available for download and study,
+other study resources are shared and available for download

-range of resources by David Gorman, other LearningMethods
+range of resources by David Gorman, other Alexander and

 — periodic audio (and eventually

-video) podcasts to the group by David Gorman (and eventually
+video) podcasts to the group by David Gorman (and other

-other teachers) on relevant topics.
-These are also archived
+teachers) on relevant topics.
+These are also archived for download

-LearningMethods and Anatomy of Wholeness classes and workshops on a wide range of topics available for streaming
+and classes on a wide range of topics available for streaming

 — option to attend in-person

-study so you can step through learning on territories like our
+so you can step through learning on areas like our human structure

-human structure and function (Anatomy of Wholeness), balance
+and function (Anatomy of Wholeness), balance and support

 How it it scheduled?